 Ormuco Stack is built on the OpenStack software architecture.
 Have you been wondering about what OpenStack is, and what it does?
 In this article, we’ll discuss open source software, provide you with a short history of OpenStack and notable projects, and talk about some of the challenges of working on an open-source platform.

 Understanding Open Source Software

-Before we can discuss OpenStack, it’s important for you to understand open source software, and what, exactly, it is.
+Before we can discuss OpenStack, it’s important for you to understand open source software.

 In essence, open source software is delivered with free access to the “source code”.
 Any developer can make their own changes and modifications, as desired.

 Then, these changes can be shared out to the rest of the community at large.
 For example, if someone using a software like OpenStack finds a serious security flaw, they may “patch” the issue by changing the code.

 Then, the code will be sent back to the OpenStack community for further investigation – if it’s found to be a helpful change, it may be incorporated into the future releases of the software.

 This is how open source software works.
 Over time, a community of thousands of developers adds features, streamlines the code, removes flaws and errors, and more – resulting in a strong, robust, and secure product that’s not controlled by any central organization or tech company like Amazon, Google, or Facebook.

 A Short History of OpenStack

 OpenStack first began in early 2010.
 Rackspace, a cloud company, wanted to completely rewrite their code – and they released their Cloud code at the same time that Ansoo Labs, a NASA contractor, published the beta code for “Nova” a cloud computing fabric controller that was written in Python.